swyxio/swyxkit/README.md

 still work in progress, please dont use this yet...

-Key Design Considerations
+## Key Features and Design Considerations:

-- error page
+- Features
-- dark mode
+  - Dark mode
-- top level blog URLs
   - Blog with blog index
+    - Top level blog URLs (`/myblog` instead of `/blog/myblog`)
-- consumes markdown (and in future - external data sources)
+  - Consumes markdown and MDSveX (and in future - external data sources)
+    - with syntax highlighting
+- Performance touches
+  - no `hydrate` on about and blog pages
+  - set `maxage` to 1 minute to cache (consider making it 1-7 days on older posts)
-- minor design touches
+- Minor design/UX touches
+  - Error page
   - navlink hover effect

-Todo:
+  - Mobile menu with animation

+## Todo

 - RSS
-- Mdsvex
-- proper markdown parsing
-- syntax highlighting
-- get vfile to work

 ## Live Demo